novalagung/godong/README.md

 Simple example
 ======
 Godong is very easy to use.
-First you need to prepare a file which contains a struct.
-The struct will become the controller name.

-And then create a method with parameters is same as `http.handleFunc` callback function.
+First you need to prepare a `struct`.
+Then create methods with parameters are same as `http.handleFunc` callback function.
 The name of the method must start with `Action_`.

+Method's name will become route name, and method's body will applied as callback of `http.handleFunc`.

 ```go
 package controller